mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 3: Decide whether to print your photo at home or to use a print service.

-Considerations are:

-* De-masking ("weeding"): Masking is necessary for upside-down cuts.
-Photos from a print service are very easy to de-mask.
-If you use an inkjet printer at home, de-masking will be a challenge because transfer paper sticks like glue to inkjet photo paper.
-(You can weaken the transfer paper by repeated application to a piece of scrap photo paper, but it's a very fine line between "strong enough to do its job" and "weak enough to come off without tearing the photo", so I always end up with a few damaged pieces that need to be replaced.
-Fortunately, this method does allow you to cut replacement pieces!)
+**De-masking ("weeding")**: Masking is necessary for upside-down cuts.
+* **Photos from a print service** are very easy to de-mask.
+* **If you use an inkjet printer**, de-masking will be a challenge because transfer paper sticks like glue to inkjet photo paper.
+(You can weaken the transfer paper by repeated application to a piece of scrap photo paper, but it's a very fine line between "strong enough to do its job" and "weak enough to come off without tearing the photo".
+So, **I always end up with a few damaged pieces that need to be replaced**, which I generally do by making a second copy to get a batch of replacement pieces.)

-* Appearance of edges: It's nice if the puzzle pieces' edges are less visible when viewing the completed puzzle.
+**Appearance of edges**: It's nice if the puzzle pieces' edges are less visible when viewing the completed puzzle.
 Inkjet-printed photos have an advantage here over lab-printed photos.
+(YMMV depending on choices of photo paper.)

-* Appearance of photo: I prefer matte paper.
+**Appearance of photo**: I prefer matte paper.
 On inkjet printers you can get very nice high-contrast colors on matte paper.
 True matte photos printed at the lab will be lower-contrast.
 If you prefer glossy or satin, then it's not a problem.

-* Durability: Lab-printed photos are more resistant to scuffing and scratches.
+**Durability**: Lab-printed photos are more resistant to scuffing and scratches.

-* Convenience: When you're first learning, expect to make mistakes and need to redo things.
+**Convenience**: When you're first learning, expect to make mistakes and need to redo things.
 If ordering from a lab, order more than one copy to save turnaround time.

 ### Step 4: Print the example file (tutorial-print.pdf)